What can I do?

 St John Ambulance teaches people first aid so they can be the difference between a life lost and a life saved.
 They provide first aid at events and have support roles in fundraising, PR, volunteer support and logistics.

 Reach Skilled Volunteers helps voluntary organisation access the skills and support they need to be successful.

-Marie Curie Cancer Care use a micro-volunteering programme allowing people to help without the need for applications, training, or ongoing commitments.
+Marie Curie Cancer Care have a micro-volunteering programme that allows people to help without the need for applications, training, or ongoing commitments.

-young people with volunteering opportunities and have a
+young people with volunteering opportunities and has a

 micro-volunteering page allowing people to make a real impact from the

 Sports clubs provide the best opportunities to offer volunteer help to your favourite sport.
 Volunteer roles include coaching, administration, refereeing, driving and management.

 English Federation of Disability Sport works to increase and improve opportunities for disabled people in sport.
 It has a range of volunteering opportunities through its regional and event networks.

 Join In aims to help sports clubs and community groups in the UK capture the enthusiasm for Olympics and the Paralympics by hosting special community events.

 Sport England is a Sports Gateways online database of local and national sporting contacts.